dr-xenia/cortical_vs_subcortical_dynamics/README.md

 # Comparing cortical and subcortical brain dynamics

 ## Contributors (in alphabetical order):
-- Natasha Bertelsen
+- Natasha Bertelsen, CTO
-- Thomas Kirk
+- Thomas Kirk, CFO
-- Xenia Kobeleva
+- Xenia Kobeleva, CEO and Supreme Leader

 ## Aims:
 - compare brain dynamics of anatomically ("historically") defined regions (cortex and subcortex) to see which dynamic properties differ in these regions